andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/sync-table-view-data-nsfetchedresultscontroller-swift.md

   </ul>
 </div>

-In this installment to the series, I want to answer the question, &#8220;How do I update the rows in a table view when I add or remove objects from the Core Data database?&#8221; I will show how to implement the `NSFetchedResultsControllerDelegate` protocol, which is the key to automatically synchronizing changes made to your Core Data persistent store with a table view.
+In this installment to the series, I want to answer the question, "How do I update the rows in a table view when I add or remove objects from the Core Data database?&#8221; I will show how to implement the `NSFetchedResultsControllerDelegate` protocol, which is the key to automatically synchronizing changes made to your Core Data persistent store with a table view.

 <a name="examine-delegate-protocol" class="jump-target"></a>